AdityaGoyal01/Timelupe/README.md

-# Timelupe - A Time Capsule Web App
+# Timelume - A Time Capsule Web App

 ## Overview

-Timelupe is a web-based application that allows users to create, store, and manage digital time capsules.
+Timelume is a web-based application that allows users to create, store, and manage digital time capsules.
 Users can preserve their memories in the form of text, images, and videos, and set a future unlock date for them.
 This project is designed for users who want to keep their memories secure and accessible only at a later time.

 ## Features